Key Personnel

 Wilfred Oliver

-In 1989 Wilfred joined Inmarsat, where as a customer resident in UK, France and USA, he was part of the on-site monitoring team for the successful L-Band Inmarsat2 and Inmarsat3 satellites and also the Inmarsat4 satellite program for mobile BGAN services.
-This included responsibility for monitoring the procurement and qualification of the Northrup Grumman 9m unfurlable mesh reflector.
-As part of the Inmarsat-ICO feasibility team he helped define ‘ICO’ as a new satellite constellation business venture.
+In 1989 Wilfred joined Inmarsat, where as a customer resident in UK, France and USA, he was part of the on-site monitoring team for total of 12 successful Inmarsat2, Inmarsat3 and the Inmarsat4 L-Band communications satellites programs for GEO mobile services including Inmarsat’s BGAN (Broadband Global Area Network) satellite-based internet and communication service.
+As part of the Inmarsat-ICO feasibility team he helped the feasibility team define ‘ICO’ as a new satellite constellation business venture.

-Appointed Head of Mechanical Engineering at UCL’s Mullard Space Science Laboratory Wilfred was responsible for the design, construction and test of a number of key equipments and sub-systems for various space science programs.
-Leading a multi-discipline team at MSSL he was successful in delivering the Optical Monitor (OM) for the ESA XMM-Newton spacecraft, 3m CFRP UV telescope for the NASA/UK/Japanese Solar-B spacecraft as well as numerous other instrument packages for ESA missions and the camera package and Payload Adjustable Workbench for Colin Pillinger’s Beagle2 Mars Lander.
+Appointed Senior Research Fellow and Head of Mechanical Engineering at UCL’s Mullard Space Science Laboratory Wilfred was responsible for a team of 30 multi-disciplined engineers and technicians working on the design, construction and test of a number of key equipments and sub-systems for various space science programs.
+At MSSL the team under Wilfred successfully delivered the Optical Monitor (OM space telescope) for the ESA XMM-Newton spacecraft and delivered a 3m long Carbon Fibre UV telescope for the NASA/UK/Japanese sun-synchronous Solar-B (Hinode) spacecraft, that studied the Sun's magnetic field and outer atmosphere.
+Wilfred and his team also worked on numerous other instrument packages for ESA missions such as Cluster2 PEACE instruments to measure the 3D velocity distributions of the electrons that make up part of the space plasma surrounding the Earth, Herschel Space Observatory SPIRE instrument and the camera package package and Payload Adjustable Workbench for Colin Pillinger’s Beagle2 Mars Lander.

-After leaving Telesat in 2009 Wilfred formed Global Space Consulting Ltd where he quickly developed a company reputation for high level due diligence satellite construction monitoring resulting in strong customer confidence.
-Using his extensive satellite experience, dedication and focus he is able to identify program risks and solutions that have resulted in his company achieving a high success rate of compliant satellite deliveries and in-orbit performance.
+In 2009 Wilfred formed Global Space Consulting Ltd where he quickly developed a company reputation for high level due diligence satellite construction monitoring resulting in strong customer confidence.

-Wilfred is a Chartered Engineer, Fellow of the Institution of Mechanical Engineers and member of the Association of Project Managers and has written and published papers on the design and qualification of Ariane 4 SPELDA and composite design presented at ESA/ESTEC and I.Mech.E.
+Wilfred is a Chartered Engineer, ‘Fellow’ of the Institution of Mechanical Engineers (I.Mech.E) and ‘Fellow’ of the Royal Aeronautical Society(RAeS).
+He is a member of the Association of Project Managers (APM) and has written and published papers for both the I.Mech.E and European Space Agency (ESA) on the design and qualification of carbon fibre launch structures for the Ariane program.

 ⬆ Back to the top